calboo/Wigglewave/README.md

 The user must specify the grid dimensions in radial and vertical directions, nr and nz; the location of the output files to convert, dir; and the output index of the files to convert, snapshot, which must be written as a three digit number including leading zeroes.

 ## wave_energy.pro

+wave_energy.pro is an IDL script that uses outputs from Wigglewave to calculate the wave energy flux across magnetic surfaces at different heights.
+Before using wave_energy.pro, however, the outputs must be converted to .sav format using makesavs.pro.
+A detailed description of how wave_energy.pro works and what calculations it makes can be found in the accompanying PDF document wave_energy.pdf